 Students of the Dutch bachelor’s programme, see Psychologie en Wetenschap

-This course offers an introduction to the main concepts and developments within classical epistemology, addressing the question of how knowledge, including scientific knowledge, is established.
-Considerable attention is also paid to the various forms of reasoning used within (and outside) science, the errors (fallacies) that may occur, and the different ways in which people try to convince others.
+This course trains the student in the basis of critical thinking.
+We will investigate how scientific knowledge comes about, and how logic plays a role, in- and outside of science, to generate new knowledge.
+Considerable attention is also paid to the various reasoning errors (fallacies) that may occur, and the different ways in which people try to convince others.
+We discuss the classical philosophy of science, and how psychology has evolved, and continues to evolve, as a scientific discipline.
 Attention is also given to examples of fraud in science and ethical considerations concerning participation in experiments.

 Knowledge and understanding: